“You can’t go back and change the beginning, but you can start right now and change the ending.” C.S. Lewis

-We pass on Amelia’s clothes as she outgrows them to a friend with twins just a stage behind her.
+We pass on our youngest’s clothes as she outgrows them to a friend with twins just a stage behind her.

 Our household items and clothing go to our local city rescue mission thrift store.
-Shelter residents have free access to my donations and the money earned from whatever they sell in their store goes to fund the rescue mission.
+Shelter residents have free access to my donations and the money earned from whatever is sold in their store goes to fund the rescue mission.

-I scratch my garage sale itch, (if you love garage sales as much as I do then you know what I mean), by hunting for cribs and pack-n-plays in great condition to purchase and donate to a local ministry.
+I scratch my garage sale itch, (if you love garage sales as much as I do then you know what I mean), by hunting for cribs and pack-n-plays in great condition to purchase and donate to a local pregnancy services ministry.
 They pass them on to families who need a safe sleep option for their little ones.
-(If you’re in the Lansing area, join me in dropping your used, but great condition pack-n-plays or cribs here!)
+(If you’re in the Lansing area, join me in dropping your gently used pack-n-plays or cribs here!)